idio-sync/crafty-discord-control/README.md

 # Minecraft Server Controller via Discord

 A Discord bot that manages Minecraft servers through the Crafty Controller API.
-Features include starting servers, checking status, and automatic shutdown of inactive servers.
+Features include starting servers, checking statuses, and automatic shutdown of inactive servers.
 This is mainly for small servers hosted at home for a few friends.

 ## Features